funcompbio/practical3/practical3.md

  * Setting up a Git repo in our local disk.
  * Update your local repository.
  * Upload your local repository to GitHub.
+ * Cloning a GitHub repo into a local repository.

 # Setup and background